 We would like to start by briefly talking about the Demo Project.
 As you probably know, DoC initiated the Demo Project in March 1998 as a means of testing whether a series of alternative personnel practices could be more successful than traditional personnel practices in helping DoC achieve its goals.
 A series of HR interventions were implemented in a subset of the organization.
-DoC contracted with Booz Allen to conduct a comprehensive program evaluation of the Demo Project's performance in meeting its objectives.
+In 2003, this Demo project was extended another five years to better understand the impact of these HR interventions.

-The Demo Project includes two groups and our assessment compares human resource practices in these two groups.
+The Demonstration Project includes two groups and our assessment compares human resource practices in these two groups.
 The first group is made up of those work units within DoC where a series of human resources practices have been implemented under the Demo Project.
 We call this the Demo Group.
 The second group consists of DoC work units similar to those participating in the Demo Project but who have maintained the traditional human resources practices.
-This group is a Demo Group.
+This group is called the Comparison Group.